truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 Entering characters in the **<span class="iconify" data-icon="mdi:magnify"></span> Search** filters the images list to only **Image ID** or **Tags** entries matching the entered characters.

 Clicking checkboxes from the images list shows **Bulk Operations** to update or delete images.
-Click <span class="iconify" data-icon="mdi:dots-vertical"></span> for a single image entry shows the same update or delete options.
+Clicking <span class="iconify" data-icon="mdi:dots-vertical"></span> for a single image entry shows the same update or delete options.

 The **Pull Image** button opens a side panel with options to download specific images to TrueNAS.